stuwilmur/micro-table/README.md

 It was not inspired by, but by accident has some similarities with Arquero.

-Be aware that bad input may result in undefined or unexpected output!
+Users should be advised that bad input may result in undefined or unexpected output!

 ## Resources
 * Examples: [part I](https://observablehq.com/@stuwilmur/first-steps-with-micro-table) & [part II](https://observablehq.com/@stuwilmur/micro-table-user-guide-part-ii)